AviKhandakar/eOS-x/README.md

 # eOS-x (beta)
 A light theme for elementary OS.

-Scence my favorite theme OSe-Light (https://www.deviantart.com/wefunkster/art/OSe-Light-Xtrlght-GTK-themes-for-elementary-OS-694065OSe-Light854) no longer compatible with recent version of elementary os, I made one for myself :)
+Since my favorite theme OSe-Light (https://www.deviantart.com/wefunkster/art/OSe-Light-Xtrlght-GTK-themes-for-elementary-OS-694065OSe-Light854) no longer compatible with recent version of elementary os, I made one for myself :)
 It still in beta.
 So you may find some inconsistencies.